Matschlum/Habit_Tracker_Course_OOFPP/README.md

    Example: "Every other week" -> lambda: self.click_show_period(14)
 4. Go to the region:        Place the widgets into the frames.
 5. Add your new button to the list second_row_widgets.
+6. Adjust the filter function filter_db accordingly by adding the new values to the if statement.
 Note: Adding new filters to the main window may has a negative impact on the layout.
 Adjust it accordingly.

 Changing the system to a free of choice: